dougbinks/enkiTS/README.md

 For further examples, see https://github.com/dougbinks/enkiTSExamples

+On Linux and Mac OS X, the header files are installed in a subdirectory of the include path, `include/enkiTS` to ensure that they do not conflict with header files from other packages.
+When building applications either ensure this is part of the INCLUDE_PATH variable or ensure that enkiTS is in the header path in the source files, for example use `#include "enkiTS/TaskScheduler.h"` instead of `#include "TaskScheduler.h"`.

 ## Building

 Building enkiTS is simple, just add the files in enkiTS/src to your build system (_c.* files can be ignored if you only need C++ interface), and add enkiTS/src to your include path.
 Unix / Linux builds will likely require the pthreads library.